fastmcp-me/mcp-google-contacts-server/README.md

 # 📇 MCP Google Contacts Server

 A Machine Conversation Protocol (MCP) server that provides Google Contacts functionality, allowing AI assistants to manage contacts, search your organization's directory, and interact with Google Workspace.
+Much updated from its original by Gemini AI in Gemini CLI.

 ## ✨ Features